iai-callgrind/iai-callgrind/docs/src/cli_and_env/output/terminal_output.md

 ```

 If the above benchmark is run with `cargo bench --bench my_benchmark --
---nocapture`, the output of Iai-Callgrind will look like this:
+--nocapture`, the output of Gungraun will look like this:

 <pre><code class="hljs"><span style="color:#0A0">my_benchmark::my_group::bench_library</span> <span style="color:#0AA">some_id</span><span style="color:#0AA">:</span><b><span style="color:#00A">10</span></b>
 Output to stdout: 20